-After a heat begins, robots can extend their dimensions up to 106.68 cm x 106.68 cm.
+After the heat begins, robots can extend their dimensions up to 106.7 cm \times 106.7 cm (length x width).
+There is no height limit after the beginning of the heat.

 3.6.03 Moving Parts

 Moving robot parts are allowed if they do not extend beyond the allowed dimensions and height limit at the beginning of and during a heat.